 “I would recommend beginning the off site mitigation this fall or early next spring so you can have a few growing seasons before getting into the opening of the new school,” said Brock.

-Discussion about the proposed artificial turf was minimal, though Kim Drake of CDM Smith did discuss the improved safety standards of turf materials.
+Discussion about the was minimal, though Kim Drake of CDM Smith did discuss the improved safety standards of turf materials.